oxigensalud/odoo-addons/oxigen_account/README.rst

 Oxigen Invoicing
 ==================

 * In a vendor bill, when Bill date field is changed it sets the same value in Accounting Date field.
+* Allow any account as outstanding receipt/payment account in journals.
+This allows to configure SEPA payment order and return flow more easily.

 Credits
 =======